Infinitely Losing My Edge

 I'm losing my edge.

-I'm losing my edge to the kids from Colombia and from Toronto.
+I'm losing my edge to the kids from Malaysia and from Tehran.

 But I was there.